Firmly rooted in tradition

 Organic Food

-The average consumer is becoming more and more cautious about the quality of food, be it at home and/or commercial food served at restaurants, hotels and by catering services.
-Some consumers have almost adopted organic as a lifestyle statement.
-The research conducted among 1,000 consumers in India has the following to say regarding the benefits of organic foods:
+The average consumer is becoming more and more cautious about the quality of food, whether consumed at home or served commercially.
+Research conducted among 1,000 consumers in India highlights the following benefits of organic food.

 The average child is exposed to carcinogenic pesticides in food more than four times the level as compared to an adult’s tolerance limits.
 Switching to chemical free organic food is a step taken towards preserving the health of the children and also of future generations to come.